Proof Theory for Intuitionistic Strong L\"ob Logic: Logics and calculi

 In the cut-elimination proof we need the usual lemma on the height-preserving admissibility of weakening, contraction and inversion (Lemma~\ref{lemstructural}), but for $\LJSL$ we also need a strengthening of the closure under weakening (Lemma~\ref{lemweakening}), for which we first have to introduce two transformations on proofs.
+Since in this paper all weakening (contraction) is weakening (contraction) at the left, we omit these last words and just speak of weakening (contraction).

 \begin{lemma}[Weakening, contraction and inversion] \\ For $\af$ denoting $\af_{\LJSL}$ or $\af_{\DYSL}$, the following statements hold.

 \begin{description}[labelwidth=3.1cm]